Geduifx/My-first-SQL-project/README.md

 To scrape search results I used Web Scraper - Free Web Scraping Chrome extension.
 Exported results as CSV.
 Created PostgresSQL data base using Valentina Studio and imported CSV.
 Backed up database with Create dump.

-For next project it would be nice to create own Python script to performe customized scraping and get a cleaner data, automate load to SQL database.
+For next project it would be interesting to create own Python script to performe customized scraping and get a cleaner data, automate load to SQL database.

 [I analysed data with SQL.]
 Only 4 job titles contained SQL, so I arranged job titles in to 10 categories: